dreamthought/corporate-repo-governer/README.md

 ### Setup
 * To get started you'll need to download the private key of your app and make a note of its app id from  [https://github.com/organizations/*YOUR ORG*/apps] We'll need this later in order to generate a JWT
 * Install spring's cli (Java not RoR) (You can use [https://sdkman.io sdkman] for this)
+* In order for health monitoring of services, we use spring-boot actuator.
+Spring it up with `docker-compose up --build` and connect to *youhost*:8080/actuator/info